 What interests me in my art practice is how light interacts with matter in ways that are not perceivable to the eye.
 When I create this subtle exposure of light onto photo paper, it becomes a catalyst to understand the collective intelligence of the natural world.
 With this in mind, enjoy the artwork ‘Yielding Resistance‘ […]

 It’s January 20th, 2021.
 I love the beginning of the year and the sense of renewed creativity it brings.
-Surprisingly, 2020 was one of my most prolific years in the art studio the many challenges the pandemic has created.
-This month in the studio, I’ve been putting the finishing touches on framing the artworks from […]
+Surprisingly, 2020 was one of my most prolific years in the art studio despite the many challenges the pandemic has created.
+This month in the studio, I’ve been putting the finishing touches on framing the artworks […]

 As an artist, I like to think of natural systems as a fascinating reference where I can learn to understand myself and others.
 I see it in the co-operation of a flock of migrating geese, bees constructing geometric hives and even electrons and protons in balance forming a single atom.
 Each of these contain an […]

 This is Tunnel Boom, the latest release to the 2020 series, Incompressible Flow.
 The title draws on the imagination of shock waves of compressed air releasing with massive force.
 However we envision this piece in our memories, in the confines of this tunnel vision is the accumulation of something powerful happening.
 Here’s an amazing video […]